 Heading back down the mountain, the green space at the summit parking lot is the perfect place to lay back, catch your breath, and enjoy the weather, and to take cute selfies.

-The trail is all downhill from there back to the visitor’s center, making it a much more manageable 2.4 mile hike.
+The trail is all downhill from there back to the visitor’s center, making for a much more manageable hike than the way up.
+The hike completes at about 2.4 miles back at the parking lot.